theodor349/BYOC/README.md

 * Create web API with authentication and server management
 * Connect web API actions to library actions
 * Add persistence - sql/redis/whatever

+# Instalation
+TO DO
+## Database Setup
+1. Run `update-database` in the console or package manager.
+   * Make sure to target the BYOC.Server project